 Karl G. Nelson focuses on practice areas like labor & employment, administrative law & regulatory practice, appellate & constitutional law, class actions, executive compensation & employee benefits, intellectual property, litigation, privacy, cybersecurity, and consumer protection.
 He serves a partner in the Dallas office of the law firm, Gibson, Dunn & Crutcher.

 He is also a member of Labor and Employment, Employee Benefits, Executive Compensation, and Class Action Litigation Practice Groups of the law firm.
 He is one of the founding members of his law firm’s Privacy, Cybersecurity, and Consumer Protection Practice Group.

-He has extensive experience defending complex labor and benefit matters, including class and collective actions under the Fair Labor Standards Act, Title VII of the Civil Rights Act, the Employee Retirement Income Security Act, the Worker Adjustment and Retraining Notification Act, the Age Discrimination in Employment Act, and comparable state laws.
+He has a rich experience in defending complex labor and benefit issues such as the Employee Retirement Income Security Act, class and collective actions under the Fair Labor Standards Act, the Age Discrimination in Employment Act, comparable state laws, the Worker Adjustment and Retraining Notification Act, and the Title VII of the Civil Rights Act.

 Rate : $$$